Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Empirical Results

-If we turn to the MF-BAVART in Table \ref{PITs2020} it can be seen that they are better calibrated.
-Even for the full sample, the credible intervals for the sample mean of $r_t$ always contain zero and, with the exception of a couple cases in the first month, the estimated AR(1) coefficient is insignificant.
+If we turn to the MF-BAVART for the sample ranging through 2020Q2, it can be seen that the nowcasts are better calibrated.
+Even for the full sample, the sample mean of $r_t$ is often close to zero.
+The estimated AR(1) coefficient often indicates autocorrelation in the first month per quarter, while second and third month nowcasts indicate more favorable calibration.
 It is the case that the sample variance of $r_t$ is still too high, but to a much lesser extent than for the MF-VAR.
-Indeed this sample variance tends to be roughly half of what it was with the MF-VAR (again with the exception of Germany in the first month of the quarter).
 Thus, use of the MF-BAVART has gone a large way towards improving the calibration problems of the MF-VAR, even if it has not completely fixed them.